OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/stylus-gentle-introduction.md

 Stylus doesn't just improve on cost and speed.
 WASM programs are also safer.
 Reentrancy is a common vulnerability that developers can only attempt to mitigate in Solidity.
 Stylus provides cheap reentrancy detection, and using the Rust SDK, reentrancy is disabled by default, unless intentionally overridden.

-#### Fully composable
+#### Fully interoperable

-Solidity programs and WASM programs are completely interoperable.
+Solidity programs and WASM programs are completely composable.
 If working in Solidity, a developer can call a Rust program or rely on another dependency in a different language.
 If working in Rust, all Solidity functionalities are accessible out of the box.

 ### How does it work?